Client LoginView your Shopping CartHelp & Frequently Asked QuestionsEmail Us

 Simply put Flash in our context is just used to create the Interface which:

 You might be wondering how a flash (.SwF) file obtains data.
-You must be knowing that to be able to view a flash file your browser needs to have a plug-in called 'Flash Player' installed.
-The flash player loads variables and their values (when requested to) from a remote file (in our case the ASP file) into its memory and then uses them as required.
+You must know that to be able to view a flash file your browser needs to have a plug-in called 'Flash Player' installed.
+The flash player loads variables and their values (when requested to) from a remote file (in our case the ASP file) into its memory

 Loading variables from a remote file into Flash